majazaloznik/GeoDem2011/Data/UK2011OADataGather.md

     }
     return(var.names)
 })
-# also to keep it neat, give the list the correct names
+# also to keep it safe, give the list the correct names
 names(all.var.names) <- table.names
 ```